alec94/cs455.HW2/src/README.txt

 Assignment: HW2-PC
 Date: 3/6/17

+Assignment 2: Scalable Server Design: Using Thread Pools to Manage Active Network Connections

+As part of this assignment you will be developing a server to handle network traffic by designing and building your own thread pool.
+This thread pool will have a configurable number of threads that will be used to perform tasks relating to network communications.
+Specifically, you will use this thread pool to manage all tasks relating to network communications.
+This includes: managing incoming network connections, receiving data over these network connections, and sending data over any of these links.

 Files:
 	cs455/scaling/client/Client.java - Client that sends data to the server cs455/scaling/client/ReceivingThread.java - Receives data from the server for the client